-And of course, take guitar lessons with a good teacher who can help you learn music theory, fretboard visualization, ear training and other skills.
-This helps you become a better musician a lot faster.
+And of course, improve lead guitar with a teacher who can help you learn music theory, fretboard visualization, ear training and other skills.
+This helps you become a better musician faster.

-Rubato is a little-known (and simple) technique that makes your guitar solos almost as unique to you as your fingerprints.
+Rubato is a little-known (and simple) technique that makes your lead guitar solo almost as unique to you as your fingerprints.

 What is rubato?

 It’s where you play without a clear rhythm to build dramatic musical tension.